naninovel/docs/docs/guide/characters.md

 You can scale the root game object to fine-tune the default size of the actor.

 When authoring layered character art in Photoshop, consider using Unity's [PSD Importer package](https://docs.unity3d.com/Packages/com.unity.2d.psdimporter@3.0/manual/index.html) to automatically generate character prefab preserving all the layers and their positions.
+To preserve the layers hierarchy, make sure to enable `Use Layer Grouping` option in the import settings.

 Don't forget to add the created layered prefab to the character resources (`Naninovel -> Resources -> Characters`).
 Choose "Naninovel.LayeredCharacter" implementation and drop prefab to the "Resource" field when configuring the resource record.